datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 ```

 `@script`
-- Now that we know how to use the magic command %timeit, we can compare different codes bases in order to select the one that is most efficient
+- Now we can use %timeit to compare different codes bases in order to select the one that is most efficient.
+It's Off to the Races!